CUBRID/cubrid-manual/en/admin/ha.rst

 *   **Active server** : A server that belongs to a master node; the status is active.
 An active server provides all services, including read, write, etc. to the user.
 *   **Standby server** : A standby server that belongs to a non-master node; the status is standby.
 A standby server provides only the read service to the user.

 The server status changes based on the status of the node.
-You can use the `cubrid changemode <#admin_admin_ha_util_changemode_h_8053>`_ utility to verify server status.
+You can use the :ref:`cubrid-changemode` utility to verify server status.
 The maintenance mode exists for operational convenience and you can change it by using the **cubrid changemode** utility.

 .. image:: /images/image17.png